 Thinking about lip fillers can feel both exciting and a little nerve-wracking.
 Knowing exactly what happens from start to finish can make the entire experience feel more comfortable and empowering.
 A great provider will guide you through every step, but it always helps to have a clear picture of the journey ahead.
 The process is designed to be collaborative and tailored to you, ensuring your safety, comfort, and satisfaction with the final result.
 From the first chat to the final check-in, here’s a breakdown of what your lip filler treatment will look like.

-Your Consultation and Treatment Plan
+Step 1: Your Consultation and Custom Treatment Plan

 Your first appointment is all about conversation.
 This is where you and your provider will sit down to discuss your goals.
 You’ll talk about the look you’re hoping to achieve, and it’s helpful to have realistic expectations—your lips will be an enhanced version of your own, not an exact copy of someone else’s.
 Your provider will review your medical history, including any allergies or medications you’re taking, to ensure the treatment is safe for you.
 They will also take photos to plan the treatment and track your results.
 This is the perfect time to ask any questions you have.
 A personalized treatment plan will be created just for you, outlining the best type of filler to achieve your desired volume and shape.